Algebro-geometrical orientifolds and IR dualities: Brief discussion on the holographic dual

 \section{Brief discussion on the holographic dual}

-In Section \ref{3} we have shown that, assuming that the orientifold in III scenario modifies the geometry by transforming the CY$_{\mathrm{A}}$ cone into the CY$_{\mathrm{B}}$ cone we are forced to consider relevant operators which induce an RG flow that we know must to end in a new superconformal fixed point.
-In holography we are able to build up gravity solutions that are dual to RG flows.
+In Section \ref{3} we have shown that, assuming the orientifold is able to change the geometry by transforming the CY$_{\mathrm{A}}$ cone into the CY$_{\mathrm{B}}$ cone we are forced to consider relevant operators which induce an RG flow that we know must end in a new superconformal fixed point.
+In holography we are able to build up gravity solutions that are dual to RG flows \cite{Ammon:2015wua}.